4-Day Upper Lower Split For Beginners

 Why are Upper A and Upper B different exercises rather than the same ones?

 Training the same muscles from different angles and rep ranges in the same week produces better all-round development than simply repeating the same session.
-Upper A uses heavier compound movements at lower reps.
+Upper A uses heavier barbell movements at lower reps.
 Upper B uses different exercises at higher reps.
 Together they give you more complete muscle development than either session could alone.

 I am making good progress on the A sessions but not the B sessions.
 What should I do?